Horizon HTML Access 2106 | 15 July 2021

 - IPv6 support

 You can now use HTML Access in an IPv6 environment.
-See Other Supported Features in an IPv6 Environment.

 For information about new remote desktop features, see Release Notes for VMware Horizon Version 2106.